-Registration to receive event reminders and details on how to join the event will open in early 2021.
+Register to receive event reminders and details on how to join the event.
 Attendees are invited to participate in the discussion by posting questions and comments during the live event.
 Although we hope you can watch live, you will also be provided access to the recording following the event.

 Originally from St John’s, N.L., Dr Sara L. Seck is an Associate Professor and Associate Dean Research at the Schulich School of Law, Dalhousie University, and a member of the Marine & Environmental Law Institute.
 At Dalhousie she supervises JD and graduate students researching a wide range of environment and sustainability topics including on the relationship between international human rights and climate change law.
 She is North American director of the Global Network for the Study of Human Rights and the Environment (GNHRE), and is a Climate Governance Expert and Affiliated Research Scholar with the Canadian Climate Law Initiative (CCLI).
 More about her research can be found on the Schulich Law digital commons.

 Charlotte Hobson is a JD candidate at the Schulich School of Law.
 Before law school, she studied environmental geography at the University of Toronto.
 Charlotte is primarily interested in environmental justice issues and the uneven impact of environmental crises.
 She recently explored this topic in a research paper where she examined how COVID-19, the right to food, and climate change intersect.

 Siobhan Quigg is a JD/MPA student at Dalhousie University.
 Her interests include human rights, climate law, and legal ethics, among other things.
 She has explored these areas in the development of a research paper on children’s climate rights and business responsibilities.
 She has also been involved in projects on related topics as a research assistant and as a student editor for the Dalhousie Law Journal.